mushkevych/launch.py/README.md

 ./launch.py -t
 * run PyLint:
 ./launch.py -l
-* start separate Python process by running script's main(*args) function:
+* start separate Python process by running either script or class' starter method/function:
-./launch.py --main --app APPLICATION_NAME
-* call script's main(*args) function within the same process, so you can see the output in the terminal:
-./launch.py --main --app APPLICATION_NAME --interactive
-* start separate Python process by creating an instance of a class and calling its start() method:
 ./launch.py --run --app APPLICATION_NAME
-* create an instance of a class and call its start() method within the same process, so you can see the output in the terminal:
+* run the starter script/method within the same process, so you can see the output in the terminal:
 ./launch.py --run --app APPLICATION_NAME --interactive

 ## license: ##